 Ms. Reed received her B.A. with honors in economics and political science in 1999 and her J.D. summa cum laude in 2003 from Brigham Young University, where she was a member of the Order of the Coif and the executive editor of the BYU Law Review.

-Ms. Reed’s recent engagements include:
+Ms. Reed’s recent cybersecurity engagements include:

-- representing one the largest clearing firms in the nation in securities class action and shareholder derivative actions pending in Texas federal court and Texas state court
+- representing one of the largest clearing firms in the nation in securities class action and shareholder derivative actions pending in Texas federal court and Texas state court

 - obtaining and confirming favorable arbitration award for oil and gas exploration company in purchase and sale agreement dispute